nothingmn/AthosIoT/readme.md

 4. Optionally setup credentials for your Mosquitto installation http://www.steves-internet-guide.com/mqtt-username-password-example/
 5. Install Node-Red   https://nodered.org/docs/getting-started/raspberrypi
 6. Optionally setup credentials for your Node-Red instance https://nodered.org/docs/user-guide/runtime/securing-node-red
-7. Launch your browser, and point your browser to  http://{raspberrypi}:1880, login in necessary
+7. Launch your browser, and point your browser to  http://{raspberrypi}:1880, where {raspberrypi} is either your DNS name or IP address of your new raspberrypi machine.
+Login in if necessary
 8. Fork this repository, and clone your fork to your development machine
 9. In the node-red folder, there is a flows.json file.
 Upload that via the "Import from clipboard" functionality in Node-Red.
 Typically this is in the top right menu.
 10. Update the configuration for the MQTT server, just under the hamburger menu on the top right, there is a down arrow, choose "Configuration Nodes" and on "On All Flows" section you should see a node for MQTT.
 Change that to your local instance (its find to use localhost)